WinX DVD Ripper Platinum icon WinX DVD Ripper Platinum

 There are four types of DVDs:

-• Single-sided discs with one layer of data (DVD5)
+• Single-sided discs with one layer of data (DVD5).

-• Single-sided discs with two layers of data (DVD9)
+• Single-sided discs with two layers of data (DVD9).

-• Double-sided discs with one layer of data on each side (DVD10)
+• Double-sided discs with one layer of data on each side (DVD10).

-• Double-sided discs with two layers of data (DVD18)
+• Double-sided discs with two layers of data (DVD18).

 Different to DVD, CDs have no type with two sides or two layers.

-A CD is usually used to store general data, music, and lightweight software
+A CD is usually used to store general data, music, and lightweight software.

-A DVD is usually used to store general data, movies, and operating system installation
+A DVD is usually used to store general data, movies, and operating system installation.

 Both CD and DVDs use laser light for data retrieval.
-A disc drive shines the laser beam onto the surface of the DVD or CD to read the bits on the disc and write the bits onto recordable CDs or DVDs with the laser beam.
+A disc drive shines the laser beam onto the surface of the DVD or CD to read the bits on the disc and write the bits onto recordable CDs or DVDs ith the laser beam.
 As DVDs use shorter wavelength 650 nm as opposed to 780nm for CD, DVDs have larger storage capacity than CDs.

-780 nm wavelength (infrared and red edge) semiconductor laser, 1200 Kibit/s (1×)
+Read mechanism 780 nm wavelength (infrared and red edge) semiconductor laser, 1200 Kibit/s (1× 300-650 nm laser, 10.5 Mbit/s (1×)

-780 nm wavelength (infrared and red edge) semiconductor laser in recordable CD-R and CD-RW
+Write mechanism 780 nm wavelength (infrared and red edge) semiconductor laser in recordable CD-R and CD-RW 650 nm laser with a focused beam using more power than for reading, 10.5 Mbit/s(1×)

-5. CD vs DVD Audio Quality
+7. CD vs DVD: Audio Quality

 CDs offer full uncompressed digital audio with 44.1kHz/16-bit sampling rate (1,411kbps) via PCM.